arvemoen/zipatoapi-nodered/README.md

 # ZipatoAPI_Node-RED
-Using node-red to fetch sensor readings through the Zipato REST API and send them to ThingSpeak
+Using Node-RED to fetch sensor readings through the Zipato REST API and send them to ThingSpeak.

+## Prerequisites

+[my.zipato.com]: my.zipato.com

+## The main flow